Women as targets of violence online

 glamorizing suicide.
 Some say that any controversy is good because people are

-talking and the attention is coming.
 I say if you have to use violence to get attention, then you don't have a very good product in the first place, nor do you have much creativity or class.

 When you look at these media